Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Perfect Matchings

-For the sake of reasoning, if $X$ denotes a subset of edges, then the order~$\seqq{X}$ is according to the increasing order of the indices of the edges in $X$.
-Initially, each school has capacity one.
-The total capacity increase bound is set to $\sumcap = \binom{h}{2}+h$.
-This completes the construction of the instance, which can be done in polynomially time. \appendixcorrectnessproofwithstatement{The correctness proof is deferred to the appendix}{sum-stable:w1h-cap}{\sumstawoneh}{ It remains to show the correctness, i.e., $I$ admits a multi-colored $h$-clique if and only if there is a capacity vector~$\pr$ with $|\pr|_1\le \sumcap$ such that $(U,W,(\succ_x)_{x\in U\cup W}, \pq+\pr)$ admits a stable and perfect matching.
+It remains to show the correctness, i.e., $I$ admits a multi-colored $h$-clique if and only if there is a capacity vector~$\pr$ with $|\pr|_1\le \sumcap$ such that $(U,W,(\succ_x)_{x\in U\cup W}, \pq+\pr)$ admits a stable and perfect matching.
 For the ``only if'' part, let $K$ be a multi-colored $h$-clique of $I$.
 We claim that we can increase the capacities of the schools corresponding to the edges in $E(K)$ with total capacity increase $\sumcap$ to obtain a perfect and stable matching.
 We first define the desired matching~$\mu$, according to which we then define the capacity increase vector.
 For each ``clique-vertex''~$v_i\in V(K)$, let $e_t$ be an edge among all incident ``clique-edges'' $E(K)\cap \{e_z\in E\mid v_i\in e_z\}$ with the smallest index, and set $\mu(v_i)=e_t$.
 For each color pair~$p\subseteq [h]$, let $e_t\in E(K)$ be the ``clique-edge'' whose two endpoints have colors in~$p$, and set~$\mu(s_p)=e_t$.
 Finally, for each remaining vertex~$v_i\in V\setminus V(K)$ (resp.\ each edge~$e_t\in E$), set $\mu(v_i)=w_i$ (resp.\ $\mu(f_t)=e_t$).
 Clearly, the resulting matching~$\mu$ is perfect.
 The capacity increase vector is defined according to~$\mu$.
 More precisely, for each~$e_t\in E(K)$, define $\pr[e_t]=\mu^{-1}(e_t)-1$, and for each remaining school~$x\in W\setminus E(K)$, define $\pr[x]=0$.
 Now, observe that exactly $\binom{h}{2}$ schools increase their capacities from one to at least two.
 These $\binom{h}{2}$ schools admit in total $\binom{h}{2}+\binom{h}{2}+h$ students, including $\binom{h}{2}$ edge-selector students and $h$ students corresponding to the clique vertices.
 Hence, the total capacity increase is indeed $\binom{h}{2}+h$.
 It remains to show that $\mu$ is stable.
 Clearly, all students~$f_t$, $t\in [\emm]$, receive their best choice, so they do not form a blocking pair with any school.
-Neither can any student~$s_p$, $p\subseteq [h]$, be involved in any blocking pair since every school acceptable to~$s_p$ is full and ranks him at the last position.
+Neither can any student~$s_p$, $p\subseteq [h]$, be involved in any blocking pair since every school acceptable to~$s_p$ is full and ranks her at the last position.
 Finally, no student~$v_i\in V$ can be involved in any blocking pair since every school that $v_i$ prefers to~$\mu(v_i)$ has capacity one and is already assigned to its most preferred student.